-Because our LaunchNote command uses a single speed set during initialize(), we don't have anything to do here in the execute method.
+Because our LaunchNote command uses a single speed set during initialize(), we don't have anything to do in the execute method so it's ommitted from the code.
+The empty method from the base class will be called for us.
 This method is called each scheduler run (generally every 20ms) while the command is running.